Beccles: Landmarks

 Many of the streets in the town centre have the suffix 'gate', for example, Ballygate, Smallgate and Blyburgate.
 This is derived from the Old Norse for 'street' and is similar to the modern Danish word gade.

-The townscape is dominated by the detached 16th century bell tower of St Michael's Church.
+The townscape is dominated by the detached 16th-century Beccles bell tower of St Michael's Church.
 Like the main body of the church, the tower is Perpendicular Gothic in style and is 97 ft tall.
 The church was built in the 14th century but was rebuilt after being badly damaged by fire in 1586.
-It has a 13th-century octagonal baptismal font and 14th century south porch.
+It has a 13th-century octagonal baptismal font and 14th-century south porch.
 Both the church and the tower are Grade I listed buildings.

 Catherine Suckling married the Reverend Edmund Nelson, a former curate of Beccles, at the church in 1749.
-Their son, Horatio Nelson, was born in 1758 in Norfolk.
+Their son, the naval hero Horatio Nelson, was born in 1758 in Norfolk.
 The Suffolk poet George Crabbe married Sarah Elmy at the church in the 18th century.

 Opposite the church is Beccles Town Hall, built on the site of the town's market cross.
 This is at the centre of the Newmarket area, which still features a weekly market.

 Beccles Museum is housed in Leman House, a Grade I listed building to the south of the town centre on Ballygate.
 The building dates from the 16th century and was the original site of the town's Grammar School, named after John Leman who endowed it following his death in 1631.

 Beccles Common is an area of common land, to the north west of the town.
-In the centre of Beccles Common sits a World War Two era Pillbox built in 1940 or 1914.
-The area hosts Boney's Island, a man made mound on the common.
+In the centre of Beccles Common sits a World War Two era Pillbox built in 1940 or 1941.
+The area hosts Boney's Island, a man-made mound on the common.
 The name comes from Bonaparte's Island.
 There are two different sources of the name Boney's Island. the more popular origin is that it was a prisoner of war camp during the Napoleonic wars.
 The less popular origin is that a large bonfire was lit on the island to celebrate the end of the Napoleonic wars in 1814.

+The old Corn Exchange in Exchange Square, which dates from the early 19th century, now accommodates a branch of Lloyds Bank.

 Transport

-Bus
+Buses

-A number of bus services link the town with both Norwich and Lowestoft, as well as surrounding villages.
+Bus services in the area are operated predominantly by First Eastern Counties and Borderbus; routes link the town with Norwich, Lowestoft, Great Yarmouth, Bungay and Southwold, along with surrounding villages.

-Also, it runs a town service bus, every hour, during the daytime.